CVVisualPSETeam/Dokumente/Testphase/tests.md

 __FilterSelectionWidget Test:__

 - a window will pop up
-- it will contain a combo box (options "A", "B", initially "A" is selected) a text ("A") and a button ("apply")
+- it will contain a combo box (options "A", "B", initially "A" is selected), a text ("A") and a button ("apply")
-- if a option X from the combo box is selected the text will change to "X"
+- if an option X from the combo box is selected the text will change to "X"
-- if a option is selected the button will move beneath the combo box
+- if an option is selected the button will move beneath the combo box

 ###(Single)ImageCallTab
 __Source:__ /manual\_test/image\_call_tab